MuhammadHussain06/ai-inference-overhead-harness/README.md

   `cpu_pin_check_log.txt`** all reflect the *last* suite run only — each is truncated fresh at the start of `run-suite.sh`, so archive them alongside that run's `results/` before starting another.
-- **Mock endpoint** is a latency baseline only, never a real fraud check.
+- **Mock and calibration are latency baselines only**, never real fraud checks.
 - **`--synthetic` training data** is a smoke test, not a benchmark source.
 - **Resource limits and CPU pinning** depend on the Docker/Compose version — `run-suite.sh` verifies both automatically per rep, but check `cpu_pin_check_log.txt` before trusting a run's core isolation.
 - **`n_jobs=1` verification** confirms the sklearn/XGBoost-level parameter
-  read back as expected; it doesn't independently prove zero cross-thread execution at the OS level on every build (see `/health`'s `nJobsVerified` per tier).
+  read back as expected; combined with the BLAS-level env vars, it's a strong but not absolute guarantee of single-threaded inference on every possible build.
 - **6-core CPU pinning** is host-specific; results aren't comparable across different core counts/SMT settings without adjusting `cpuset`.